Introduction

 When exporting, IntelliShell sends a PUT

-either the standard plain text format (Content-Type: text/plain
+it can handle either the standard plain text format (Content-Type: text/plain

 ) or a JSON array (Content-Type: application/json